Disney Lifestyle

 The Golden Age of Disney began with the release of Snow White and the Seven Dwarfs.
 This era has such a prominent name because it served such an important purpose for Disney Animation.
 The Golden Age was where movie trends were created in terms of Disney filmmaking.
 For example, Snow White was the start of the iconic “Disney Princesses” that would create the tradition of fairytale-based Disney movies for decades to come.
 Pinocchio, a previously established piece of well-known literature, was the first of many to be recreated by Disney as a child-friendly film.
 Lastly, Bambi was an innovative film concept that allowed us to experience a movie through a non-human character for the first time.
 During the Golden Age, other Disney film staples such as comedic sidekicks, exaggerated villains, and use of music were all introduced initially during this era.

-More on Kait Around The Kingdom: Detour To Neverland
+More on Kait Around The Kingdom: Down in New Orleans: Tour NOLA Like Tiana

 The Wartime Era — (1943-1949)